Unemployment Insurance Tax (FUTA/SUTA): Florida

-- In Florida, the common law test is used to determine who is an employee for purposes of state unemployment insurance (SUI) coverage.
-Florida law defines taxable wages for SUI purposes as all payments for services in employment, including salaries and other specific types of payments.
-See Common Law Test; SUI Taxable Wages.
+- In Florida, the common law test is used to determine who is an employee for purposes of state reemployment assistance benefits (RAB) coverage.
+Florida law defines taxable wages for RAB purposes as all payments for services in employment, including salaries and other specific types of payments.
+See Common Law Test; RAB Taxable Wages.

 - Related corporations with employees performing services for them simultaneously may apply to the state Department of Revenue (DOR) for authorization to use a common paymaster arrangement.
-This allows one of the related corporations to report and pay unemployment tax, instead of each corporation reporting separately, for the period of concurrent employment.
+This allows one of the related corporations to report and pay RAB tax, instead of each corporation reporting separately, for the period of concurrent employment.
 See Joint or Combined Accounts.

 - All Florida employers must file Form RT-6, Employer's Quarterly Report, by the first day of the month following the end of each calendar quarter.
 Certain employers must file reports and pay taxes electronically.
 Penalties are imposed for late reports and payments.
 See Quarterly Reporting Requirements.